Ceanothus: Wildlife

 Ceanothus is a good source of nutrition for deer, specifically mule deer along the West Coast of the United States.
 However, the leaves are not as nutritious from late spring to early fall as they are in early spring.
 Porcupines and quail have also been seen eating stems and seeds of these shrubs.
 The leaves are a good source of protein and the stems and leaves have been found to contain a high amount of calcium.

 Cultivation

 Many Ceanothus species are popular ornamental plants for gardens.
-Dozens of hybrids and cultivars have been selected, such as flexible ceanothus, Ceanothus × flexilis (C. cuneatus × C. prostratus).
+The ease of hybridization in Ceanothus makes them attractive plants for horticultural cultivars.
+One of the first and most popular cultivars was 'Gloire de Versailles' (Ceanothus × delilianus), a cross of the eastern North American species C. americanus and the Mexican species C. caeruleus, which was created in France in the 1830s.
+There are over 200 named selections of Ceanothus.

 Royal Horticultural Society's Award of Garden Merit cultivars

 The following cultivars and hybrids have gained the Royal Horticultural Society's Award of Garden Merit (as of 2017):